youketu123/yangjie/yangjie-page/content/posts/data1.md

   arrange(date) -> datafile
 ```

 File `trialdata_japan/SVDNB_npp_d20180905.rade9d.tif`, which is saved as df1, will be used an example to show the detailed steps to process nightlight tif data, while later loop will be used to operate all the nightlight files.
-R code file `main.R` will show how to use loop to deal with all the files at once on both prefecture and municipality levels
+The following R codes will also show how to use loop to deal with all the files at once on both prefecture and municipality levels

 ```html
 # check the name of the first file and save it as df1